mrx7014/SSH-KaliLinux/README.md

 ### ios

-- You can use **ISH** 'it's like termux' to connect to server, And RVNC Viewer to use GUI.
+- You can use **ISH** 'it's like termux' to connect to server and RVNC Viewer to use GUI.

 <b>Both of them are available on the App store</b>